Marble objects updated to the contemporary world

 The market has accustomed us to clocks with transparent cases and dials to show us dozens, or even hundreds, of minuscule gears in action.

 Since the 90s, by contrast, we have been witnessing a revolution that can be summed up in the word “naked”.

 Naked are for example those motorcycles with their frame and cylinders in full view, in no need of coverings hiding them.

-Marble, in the case of the 2018 Clique Smart Matters collection, takes on a similar function: if on the one hand our gaze can reach a heart of steel and gears, on the other hand shiny and coloured electronic elements lend themselves to an act of divination, like an Etruscan altar devoted to the art of the haruspices.
+Marble, in the case of the 2018 Clique Smart Matters collection, takes on a similar function: if on the one hand, our gaze can reach a heart of steel and gears, on the other hand, shiny and colored electronic elements lend themselves to an act of divination, like an Etruscan altar devoted to the art of the haruspices.

 Through their relentless activity, these elements allow the viewer to foresee the traits of the future that is awaiting us.

 A tomorrow where the objects that stud our houses will respond to our desires and replace us in routine tasks, providing us with useful information or making the act of inhabiting a place more comfortable.